0bkevin/mustafinho/AMA.md

 Yes, but I'm still waiting for my booster shot(3rd dosse)

-# :dancer: What Would you Ask & Seek at Your Next Company?
+# :dancer: What Would You Ask & Seek at Your Next Company?

 <!-- ## What are your meetings like?
 How many per week would I be expecting in this role?

 I consider meetings to be a low productive activity within companies yet somehow we tend to think they are productive.
-There's tons of research that show otherwise.
+There's tons of research that shows otherwise.
 Non-planned meetings, "urgent" same-day meetings, meetings with no identifiable action items...
 If your role is to have me on back-to-back meetings just because, I would be not interested in the position. -->

 ## If we remove money off the table, what would you say is important for your next gig?